Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness

+In this paper, we first formally analyze the sample density distribution induced by the SCE loss and its other variants~\citep{pang2018max,wan2018rethinking} in Sec.~\ref{sec3.2}, which demonstrates that these previously proposed objectives convey unexpected supervisory signals on the training points, which make the learned features tend to spread over the space sparsely. \emph{This undesirable behavior mainly roots from applying the softmax function in training}, which makes the loss function only depend on the relative relation among logits and cannot directly supervise on the learned representations.

-In this paper, we propose a novel training objective which can explicitly induce high-density regions in the feature space.
+We further propose a novel training objective which can explicitly induce high-density regions in the feature space and learn more structured representations.
 To achieve this, we propose the \textbf{Max-Mahalanobis center (MMC) loss} (detailed in Eq.~(\ref{equ:11})) as the substitute of the SCE loss.
 Specifically, in the MMC loss, we first preset untrainable class centers with optimal inter-class dispersion in the feature space according to \citet{pang2018max}, then we encourage the features to gather around the centers by minimizing the squared distance similar with the center loss.
 The MMC loss can explicitly control the inter-class dispersion by a single hyperparameter, and further concentrate on improving intra-class compactness in the training procedure to induce high-density regions, as intuitively shown in Fig.~\ref{fig:3}.
 Behind the simple formula, the MMC loss elegantly combines the favorable merits of the previous methods, which leads to a considerable improvement on the adversarial robustness.

-In experiments, we follow the suggestion by~\citet{carlini2019evaluating} that we test under different threat models and attacks, including the \emph{adaptive attacks}~\cite{carlini2017adversarial,herley2017sok} on MNIST, CIFAR-10, and CIFAR-100~\cite{Krizhevsky2012,Lecun1998}.
-The results demonstrate that our method can lead to reliable robustness of the trained models with little extra computation, while maintaining state-of-the-art clean accuracy with faster convergence rates compared to the SCE loss and its variants.
-When combined with the existing defense mechanisms, e.g., the AT methods~\cite{madry2018towards}, the trained models can be further enhanced under unseen attacks, i.e., the attacks different from the one used to craft adversarial examples for training.
+In experiments, we follow the suggestion by~\citet{carlini2019evaluating} that we test under different threat models and attacks, including the \emph{adaptive attacks}~\citep{athalye2018obfuscated} on MNIST, CIFAR-10, and CIFAR-100~\citep{Krizhevsky2012,Lecun1998}.
+The results demonstrate that our method can lead to reliable robustness of the trained models with little extra computation, while maintaining high clean accuracy with faster convergence rates compared to the SCE loss and its variants.
+When combined with the existing defense mechanisms, e.g., the AT methods~\citep{madry2018towards}, the trained models can be further enhanced under the attacks different from the one used to craft adversarial examples for training.